aidaa-m/brown-dwarf-detector/README.md

 5. `src/multiple_images.py` - Batch Processing
   Given a list of images, this module:
-  -applies the detection module on all consecutive image pairs;
+  - applies the detection module on all consecutive image pairs;
-  -saves PNG visualisations of detected differences for each pair;
+  - saves PNG visualisations of detected differences for each pair;
-  -automates candidate deneration across entire time series;
+  - automates candidate deneration across entire time series;

 6. `src/analyze.py` – Multi-Epoch Motion Analysis
   This module performs cross-matching of coordinate files: